tpnguyen-1999/AdventureWorks-Exploring/README.md

 |Socks| 2724| 523| 4.21|
 |Road Frames| 5564| 1137| 3.89|

+Focus on the top 3 subcategories with the highest growth rates, ensuring sufficient inventory to avoid stock shortages.

 **3.3: Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number**
 - SQL code
 ~~~sql